Curriculum Vitae

 Research Interests

 My research focuses on enabling reliable real-world deployment of perception-driven robotic systems and foundation models.
-I work across three areas: real-time inference and latency coordination, world modeling and spatiotemporal reasoning, and closed-loop uncertainty-aware perception–action systems.
-My current interests include end-to-end (E2E) networks and vision-language-action (VLA) models for robotics and autonomous driving.
+I am interested in improving the real-time reactivity, scalability, and generalizability of end-to-end (E2E) networks and vision-language-action (VLA) models for robotics and autonomous driving.

 Education